 These opportunities only expand as children get older, especially if they are responsible and good at evaluating risk.
 Preteens and teenagers are both physically and mentally capable of a lot more than younger children – and given the chance, sometimes more than some adults!
-For example, I went on a guided adventure trip to southeast Alaska with my parents when I was 15.
-Even though my parents had to convince the company to let me on it, I was much more mature than our fellow 30-something traveler who dunked our guide’s head into a freezing stream.
-(And for such a good reason – he made everyone get up early so we could get to our destination on time!)
-Similarly, we shared a lodge on our Peruvian vacation with a family with teenage sons.
-They were both delightful and far better than us at spotting birds.
+I went on a guided adventure trip to southeast Alaska with my parents when I was 15.
+Even though my parents had to talk the company into letting me on it, I was much more mature than a fellow 30-something traveler who not-so-playfully dunked our guide’s head into a freezing stream.
+Similarly, we shared a lodge on our vacation to Peru with a family with teenage sons.
 One of them spent at least an hour each night with their guide identifying and chronicling the species they saw.
-However, parents have to know their kids, as not preteen is ready.
-There was a 12 year old with his dad on our trip who was more interested in startling the wildlife than watching it and almost got bit by a fire-ant because he wore Five-Fingers as shoes in the jungle.

 This attitude also assumes that parents’ entire lives revolve around their children.
-While I’m not a fan of extended adult-only vacations, parents certainly have the right to take a weekend away occasionally so long as they can get child-care.
+While I’m not a fan of long adult-only vacations, parents have the right to take a weekend away occasionally if they can get child-care.

-Lastly, it leaves out the possibility of adventuring on your own once the kids are grown up.
-Since I’ve moved out, my parents have visited Yellowstone, Prince Edward Island, the Pacific Northwest, Acadia (again), and are going to Napa Valley and Yosemite this summer.
-Once they retire, they plan on buying a small RV and traveling all over the country.
-My grandparents traveled around the world, all of it after their kids moved out.
+There’s also the possibility of adventuring on your own once the kids grow up.
+Since I’ve moved out, my parents have visited Yellowstone, Prince Edward Island, the Pacific Northwest, Acadia (again), Napa Valley, and Yosemite.
+After they retired a two years ago, they bought a small RV and had a three-month cross country trip.
+Similarly, my grandparents traveled around the world after their kids moved out.
 While retirement is a very long time away when you have an infant, discounting it out of hand is a disservice to older folks.